KittyX29/KittyX29/README.md

 **About Me:**
 Hey There,
 My name is KittyBorgX [nah man].
-I'm a school student and a hardcore programmer :) I play guitar and chess.
+I'm a school student, 14 years old and a hardcore programmer :) I play guitar and chess.

 _Overview_
 - Ex Bot Developer at [Dogegarden](https://github.com/dogegarden)